CHALLENGES

 Congestion Pricing

-Following over a decade of advocacy, the Partnership helped get the nation’s first congestion pricing zone approved by the state Legislature.
+Prior to the pause, the Partnership helped get the nation’s first congestion pricing zone approved by the state Legislature in 2019.
 Congestion pricing is anticipated to increase peak period traffic speeds in the central business district by at least 15% and generate up to $1.5 billion a year to help fund modernization of the transit system.
 Legislation authorizing the plan was passed as part of the New York state 2019-2020 budget, reflecting the work of two commissions supported by the expertise of the Partnership and its members.
+The Federal Highway Administration’s Environmental Assessment was released in Summer 2022 and is undergoing public review.

 To secure enactment of the zone, the Partnership ran a public education campaign and commissioned an analysis conducted by EY that demonstrates the economic impact of the MTA Five Year Capital Plan, which is projected to generate more than $60 billion in statewide economic output and over 57,000 jobs.